 2. Running Headphones and Earbuds Should Be Sweat and Water-Resistant

-When you’re running or doing any form of exercise you can be sure that you’ll be sweating.
-Some of us might even enjoy running in the rain, whatever it may be, you’re going to need a pair of running headphones or earbuds that provide water and sweat resistance.
+When you’re running or engaging in any form of physical activity, it’s likely that you’ll sweat.
+Some of us even enjoy running in the rain.
+In either case, you’ll need running headphones or earbuds that are resistant to both water and sweat.

 3. Look Out For The Safety Features